MapBBCode/mapbbcode/EMBEDDING.md

 });
 ```

+See src/strings/English.js in MapBBCode repository for the full list of properties.
 Here `{L_WHATEVER}` are template variables that contain translated strings.
 Some engines would require to initialize these variables somewhere in code.
 Don't forget to screen `'` and `\` characters.

 The last property, `helpContents`, is an array of strings.
 It looks like `['line1', 'line2', ..., 'final line']`.
 It's up to you how this property is defined in a language file (preferably also as an array) and assigned to a template variable.